rafapb/nd00333_AZMLND_C2/README.md

 A detailed description of the data features can be found [here](https://archive.ics.uci.edu/ml/datasets/bank+marketing#).

-Then, the AutoML experiment is ran on a compute cluster.
+Then, the AutoML experiment is run on a compute cluster.

 ![AutoML](/img/2.2-AutoML.png)